IntersectMBO/plutus/plutus-core/README.md

 The type checker synthesizes the kind of a given type and the type of a given term.
 This does not involve any form of inference as Plutus Core is already fully typed.
 It merely checks the consistency of all variable declarations and the well-formedness of types and terms, while deriving the kind or type of the given type or term.

 NB: The type checker requires terms to meet the global uniqueness property.
 If this is not a given, use a renamer pass to suitably pre-process the term in question.

+The `plc` executable can be used to type check programs.
+See installation instructions below.
+Run `plc typecheck -h` for available options.

 ### Evaluation